-If you think the support you’ve been giving your romantic partner has been helping him or her—and your relationship—you may need to think again.
+If you think the support you’ve been giving your romantic partner has been helping them—and your relationship—you may need to think again.

-A new study suggests that the best way to provide support to your partner is to do so “invisibly,” meaning without him or her being aware that he or she is receiving it.
+A new study suggests that the best way to provide support to your partner is to do so “invisibly,” meaning without them being aware that they are receiving it.
 And it identifies the subtle, skillful ways this invisible support should be provided.

 Published in Psychological Science, the study involved 85 couples who had been together for a year or longer.
 Researchers randomly assigned one spouse to give support to the other.
 The recipient of support was asked to come up with something they wanted to change about themselves.
 The couples discussed the issue while being filmed; observers later watched the interaction and classified the support as either “visible” or “invisible.”

 Visible support is obvious, with the roles of supported and supporter being very clearly defined.
-When you give visible support, you explicitly call attention to the difficulty of the situation and your partner’s capacity to deal with the situation on his or her own.
+When you give visible support, you explicitly call attention to the difficulty of the situation and your partner’s capacity to deal with the situation on their own.

 By contrast, invisible support is more indirect.
 When you give invisible support, you focus attention away from your partner’s problem and how upsetting it is, and you de-emphasize your partner’s capacity to handle the situation.
 For instance, it may involve talking about the problem through a third-person example.

 “Imagine you’ve had a bad interaction with your boss,” says Maryhope Howland, a graduate student in the department of psychology at the University of Minnesota and the lead author of the study.
 “One way your partner might respond would be to say something along the lines of, ‘Why don’t you talk to human resources?
 I bet there is a protocol for this kind of thing.’
 This would be an example of visible practical support: It is directed right at you, highlights the problem you’re having and that you are the one in the conversation who needs support.”